Fast Homomorphic Linear Algebra with BLAS: Format conversions

+where the last relations hold thanks to the induction hypothesis.
+It proves that our hypothesis holds for~$\ell$.

-For each $\ell$, Algorithm~\ref{alg:fast_fmtswitch} amounts to $n/2^{\ell}$ calls to Lemma~\ref{lem:shared-a} with two secrets for the $a$-part and $n$ calls to Lemma~\ref{lem:shared-a} with two secrets for the $b$-part.
+For each $\ell$, Algorithm~\ref{alg:fast_fmtswitch} makes $n/2^{\ell}$ calls to Algorithm~\ref{alg:fmtswitch} with two secrets for the $a$-part and $n$ calls to Algorithm~\ref{alg:fmtswitch} with two secrets for the $b$-part.
 The total cost is thus $O(n \log n)$ key-switchings. \end{proof}

 For a moderate number of ciphertexts, this asymptotic improvement may not show in practice as this method involves more changes of modulus (from~$q$ to~$pq$ and backwards).
 Indeed, modulus changes can be costly in practice.